joyeecheung/node/doc/api/tls.md

 Sets the default CA certificates used by Node.js TLS clients.

-Once called, the provided certificates will become the default CA certificate list returned by [`tls.getCACertificates()`][] and used by TLS connections that don't specify their own CA certificates.
+If the provided certificates are parsed successfully, they will become the default CA certificate list returned by [`tls.getCACertificates()`][] and used by TLS connections that don't specify their own CA certificates.
+The certificates will be deduplicated before being set as the default.

 This function only affects the current Node.js thread.

-To use system CA certificates as the default, call:
+To use system CA certificates as the default:

 ```cjs
 const tls = require('node:tls');